 Roberto is an accelerator man with 22 years of experience in high vacuum.
 "From a vacuum point of view," he says, "ITER is the place where a scientist wants to work."

 To most people, the vacuum in the ITER chamber is extremely high.
-To Roberto Kersevan, who joined ITER last July as Vacuum Design Engineer, it is much lower than the ones he has worked with for the past 22 years.
+To Roberto Kersevan, who joined ITER last July as a vacuum design engineer, it is much lower than the ones he has worked with for the past 22 years.

 Last summer Roberto devoted his first month here "to acquiring the culture of the project," something, he admits, that was "...quite difficult, because it is completely different from that at the installations where [he] previously worked."